billkarsh/SpikeGLX/Markdown/UserManual.md

     + Write until channel goes low.
     + _Latter 2 cases get flexible repeat options_.
     + _Threshold detection is applied to unfiltered data_.
+    + Perievent margins can be added to the recorded files.

 <!-- -->